dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 ## Data Analysts and Statistics
 Data Analysts and Scientists adopt some  statistics in their applications to solve problems.
 I looked at some of the basic ones that are commonly used for data analysis.
-But before then, let's,  talk about table.
+But before then, let's  talk about table.

 ## Table
-I didn't mean the type your PC is sitting on right now; neither I'm I talking about the type where you set and enjoy your meal!
-Just kidding.
+I didn't mean the type your PC is sitting on right now; neither I'm I talking about the type where you set and enjoy your meal, just kidding.
 Statistical tables are structured ways of presenting data in rows and columns.

 **A Table with Rows and Columns**